issalab/mkturk/public/mkturk/readme.md

 Separated: 0=subject was paired with conspecific during task, 1=individual housed was separated from conspecific

-Species: marmoset, macaque, or human
+Species: marmoset, macaque, human, or model.
+If TASK.species = model, will run deepnet using tensorflow.js

 **TestGridIndex:** Index on grid where test images (choices) appear.

 **TestOFF:** Choice screen appears TestOFF milliseconds after test image is extinguished.
 If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
 If KeepTestON=1, then test image reappears during the same-different choice screen.

-THREEJScameraFOV Sets the default size of the viewing angle of the camera in degrees which is how big the canvas corresponds to in 3js units which ultimately is how much of the screen in inches the scene will occupy (note that we always use a square for the retina, aspectratio=1 in setupCanvas hardcoded).
+THREEJScameraFOV (optional): Sets the default size of the viewing angle of the camera in degrees which is how big the canvas corresponds to in 3js units which ultimately is how much of the screen in inches the scene will occupy (note that we always use a square for the retina, aspectratio=1 in setupCanvas hardcoded).
 If not specified, then cameraFOV=45 is used.
 Combined with THREEJScameraZDist, this sets the size of the canvas at the z=0 plane in the viewing frustrum which is ultimately what is projected onto the camera's retina (which will be the physical screen).
 This 2D projection size determines the size of retina so that when camera FOV or ZDist are changed in the scene file from this default, the retina (ie, 2D projection onto a physical array which in our case is the device screen) is still this default size but now has a different projection (if you move closer in zdist, things will get larger on your fixed size retina).
 See this pull request for further description and diagram: https://github.com/issalab/mkturk/pull/38

-THREEJScameraZDist Sets the default camera Z-position.
+THREEJScameraZDist (optional): Sets the default camera Z-position.
 See definition of THREEJScameraFOV for how the default settings for camera FOV & ZDist affect size on display.
 If not set, then cameraZDist=10

-THREEJSRenderRatio how much to upsample for rendering to 2D canvas.
+THREEJSRenderRatio (optional): how much to upsample for rendering to 2D canvas.
 Increases resolution of image.
 THREEJSRenderRatio = 2 (default) recommended for best balance of performance and resolution.
 THREEJSRenderRatio = 4 would give very high-res images for "SaveImages" but can be slow on older mobile devices.

 ## ENV
 AgentRFID: If CheckRFID>0, then fetches AgentRFID from database to check against incoming RFID reads to determine if correct agent is performing task.
 If tag doesn't match AgentRFID, task locks out and waits for a valid tag read

+BackingStoreRatio: scaling browser uses for background backingstore canvas to visible canvas.
+Differs across browsers

 BatteryLDT: Stores any status update from the battery API, L=battery level in %  D=estimated time until battery discharges  T=Date.now()-StartDate timestamp of latest battery status update